Oshkosh Math Circle

 Teachers and mathematicians work together at our meetings in solving rich problems that can generate conversations about teaching, problem-solving strategies, a variety of mathematics concepts, and the Common Core content and practice standards.
 Our goal is to support teaching through mathematical problem solving and to create an ongoing, supportive, and collaborative community of teachers, mathematicians, and mathematics educators.

+Meetings are held one evening per month on the UW Oshkosh campus.
+During our meetings.
 All middle and high school math teachers are welcome.
 Come when you can, as often as you’d like.
 See you at the Circle!

 We would like to thank the Mathematics Sciences Research Institute (MSRI) for their support of the Oshkosh Math Circle through the National Association of Math Circles Grants Program.